 Hammer Candlestick Patterns: Demystifying The Potential Trend Reversal Pattern

 Hammer candlestick has got its name from its unique shape.
-It has a relatively short real-body and a downward shadow that is twice in size of its body.
+It has a relatively short real body and a downward shadow that is twice the size of its body.
 The body of the candle represents opening and closing, while the shadow reflects the high or low the asset price has moved.
 Price action, along with the position of the hammer pattern, throws a revealing light on the market when viewed with the ongoing trend.
 It is, therefore, important for traders not only to be able to identify a hammer candlestick pattern but also to understand hammer candlestick meaning from a market perspective.

 Key Takeaways